An Improved Modified Cholesky Decomposition Method for Precision Matrix Estimation: Introduction

-The remainder of the paper is divided into six sections .
-In Section \ref{sec: MCD-Cov:omega}, we briefly review the MCD approach to estimate the inverse covariance matrix.
+The remainder of the paper is divided into seven sections .
+In Section \ref{sec: MCD-Cov:omega}, we briefly review the MCD approach to estimate the precision matrix.
 In Section \ref{sec: estimation:omega}, we address the order issue of the MCD approach and propose an ensemble sparse estimate of $\bm \Omega$.
 The consistent property is established in Section \ref{sec: theory}.
-Simulation studies and illustrative examples of real data are presented in Section \ref{sec: simulation:omega} and \ref{sec: application:omega}, respectively.
+Simulation studies and illustrative examples of real data are presented in Sections \ref{sec: simulation:omega} and \ref{sec: application:omega}, respectively.
 We conclude our work with some discussion in Section \ref{conclusion:omega}.
 The technical proof is given in Appendix.